Closures, scope, hoisting, the JS object model, and more.

 I used a number of resources to help prep for the coding interviews but Interview Cake stood out as by far and away the most useful.
 I owe you a massive debt of thanks

 Your site was really indispensable for the Google/Amazon interview process.
 I've recommended your site to everyone I know that wants to become both a better programmer and a better interviewer.
 Great work.

 I got offers from 7/8 of the companies at which I interviewed.
 After not going through a formal interview process in nearly a decade, your site really helped build my confidence.
 You're a hero, Parker ;)

-Eduardo got the job at Dropbox:
+Michael got the job at Google:

 Implement a queue with two stacks.
 Assume you already have a stack implementation. keep reading »

-Computer the nth fibonacci number.
+Computer the nth Fibonacci number.
 Careful--the recursion can quickly spin out of control! keep reading »

 Find the area of overlap between two rectangles.
 In the name of love. keep reading »